niks29986/DevOps-Assignment-1/README.md

 ## Options

 1. Create single pipeline to deploy Infra and App
-2. Create separate pipelines to deploy ACR, Infra and App
+2. Create separate pipelines to deploy ACR, Infra and Apps

 Option 2 is chosen to get modularity and maintainability.
 Components can be managed and maintained independently.

 ## Pipelines
 1. acr - Deploys Azure Container Registry
-2. react-app - Build and Deploy React App as a WebApp to Azure App Service Plan
+2. react-app - Build, Containerize and Deploy React App as a WebApp to Azure App Service Plan
-3. springboot-app - Build and Deploy SpringBoot App as a WebApp on Azure App Service Plan
+3. springboot-app - Build, Containerize and Deploy SpringBoot App as a WebApp on Azure App Service Plan
 4. sql - To deploy sql server and db (uses bicep, powershell)

 ### Sequence of execution: